hananam696/Lab_3_Data_preprocessing_Azure/README.md

 - TF-IDF:

 TF‑IDF features were generated for the full reviews dataset using a Spark ML pipeline.
-Each review was tokenized into individual words, and common stopwords (such as 'the' and 'and') were removed because they do not add significant semantic value.
-The remaining words were first converted into term‑frequency vectors using CountVectorizer, which counts how often each word appears in a review, and then transformed into TF‑IDF representations that give higher weights to words that are frequent in a given review but relatively rare across all reviews in the dataset.
-This turns the raw text into numerical feature vectors.
+Each review was tokenized into individual words, and common stopwords (such as "the" and "and") were removed because they do not add significant semantic value.
+The remaining words were first converted into term‑frequency vectors using CountVectorizer, which counts how often each word appears in a review, and then transformed into TF‑IDF representations.
+This gives low scores to words that are common across all reviews and high scores to words that are frequent in a specific review but rare across all reviews, helping to highlight the most important words in each review.
+These features help models focus on meaningful content in the reviews.
 The resulting TF‑IDF feature DataFrame (tfidf_train) was saved as a Delta table.

 - Additional Feature - (Review Readability feature):